New York Renaissance Faire

-The New York Renaissance Faire is a Renaissance faire located in Tuxedo, New York off New York State Route 17A.
-In 2022, the faire celebrated its 45th season.
+The New York Renaissance Faire is a Renaissance faire located in Tuxedo, New York off New York State Route 17A that was first held in 1978.
 The 65 acre faire comprises permanent structures and has twenty stages and more than 100 shops.

-The fair runs seven weekends (Saturdays and Sundays) beginning in late August, plus Labor Day Monday.
-The COVID-19 pandemic caused the 2020 fair to be cancelled.
+As of 2024, the fair runs on Saturdays and Sundays beginning in mid-August, plus Labor Day Monday.

 History

-The New York Renaissance Faire was originally created 1977.
-In 1996, Barbara Hope and Donald Gaiti, Renaissance Entertainment Corp. acquired Creative Faires Ltd., the company who owned and operated the faire.
-The faire is the fifth to be owned by the corporation.
+The New York Renaissance Faire was originally called the New York Renaissance Festival created in 1978 by Barbara Hope and Donald Gaiti.
+In 1996, Hope and Gaiti, merged with Renaissance Entertainment Corp. which acquired Creative Faires Ltd., the company that owned and operated the faire.
+The faire became the fifth to be owned by Renaissance Entertainment Corporation.

-With the COVID-19 pandemic causing the 2020 faire to be cancelled, the 43rd season was deferred to 2021.

 Attractions

 Like many other faires, the faire has a different storyline that changes with each year.
 Some weekends are themed, such as one aimed towards pirates.

 The faire is a training ground for stage and screen actors who use the opportunity to grow in their careers.
 The actors spend two months preparing for the faire.
 The faire is also known for its charity work in reading programs and blood donations.

-Several weeks after the faire ends, the fairgrounds can be changed to a Halloween-themed event called the Forest of Fear.
+Several weeks after the faire ends, Hope & Gaiti introduced a Halloween-themed event called the Forest of Fear in 1993.
 It runs every Friday, Saturday and Sunday night in October.
 In 2018, the primary building for this event sustained damage from heavy rains.
-The Forest of Fear facebook page announced to fans that they would not operate that year.
+The Forest of Fear Facebook page announced to fans that they would not operate that year.
 The attraction has not run since.
 The website appears to be down for maintenance.